Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 3. It reduces your ability to physically combine data (i.e., you cannot append dissimilar variables)
 4. It can lead to errors in interpretation

 Last, collecting data consistently also means measuring things in the same way over time or across forms so that you don't bias your results.
 The slightest change in item wording or response options can result in dramatic changes to outcomes [@icpsr_introduction_2022; @pew_research_center_writing_2023].
+If an item absolutely needs to be edited after the study begins (e.g., a response option was left off), version the edited variable (e.g., `stress1` and `stress1v2`) and note when the variable was edited in your data dictionary.
+Similarly, if items are added to an instrument at a later point in your study, make sure to follow quality control procedures by adding these items to your data dictionary and noting when the items were added, before adding them to your instrument.

+## Bot detection

+All of the web-based data collection efforts in this chapter assume you are making a private link that you are sharing with a targeted list (e.g., students in a classroom, teachers in a school).
+However, there may be times when you need to publicly recruit and collect data for your study and this opens your instrument up for a plethora of data quality issues.
+Bots, fraudulent data, and incoherent or synthetic responses are all issues that can plague your online data collection efforts, particularly with crowdsourcing platforms [@douglas_data_2023; @veselovsky_artificial_2023; @webb_too_2022].
+If possible, avoid using public survey links.
+One possible workaround would be to first create a public link with a screener.
+Then after participants are verified through the screener, send a private, unique link to the instrument.

+If a workaround is not possible and you need to use a public link, some quality assurance suggestions that can help you both secure your instrument and detect fraud include the following [@arndt_collecting_2022; @simone_how_2019; @teitcher_detecting_2015]:

+- Not posting the link on social media
+- Using CAPTCHA verification, or a CAPTCHA alternative, to distinguish human from machine
+- Using tools that allow you to block suspicious geolocations
+- Not automating payment upon survey completion
+- Including open-ended questions
+- Building attention/logic checks into the survey
+- Asking some of the same questions twice (once early on and again at the end)

+Last, implement quality control checks for bots or fraudulent responses before analyzing data and before providing payments to participants.
+The following types of things are worth looking into further:

+- Forms being completed in a very short period of time
+- Forms being collected from suspicious geolocations
+- Duplicated or nonsensical responses to open-ended questions
+- Nonsensical responses to attention or logic checking questions
+- Inconsistent responses across repeated questions

 ## Review